JeremyFunk/hidefiles/README.md

 ![Setup!](https://i.imgur.com/stnNdvC.png)

 ### Local setup (recommended)

-Clicking *Setup Hide Files*: This is the recommended in most cases.
+Clicking _Setup Hide Files_: This is the recommended in most cases.
 It sets up Hide Files for the **current workspace**.
 All settings will be exclusively saved in the current workspace, and will therefore not be available in any other workspace.

-When choosing the first option, a new hide-files.json file will be generated in your current workspace.
-This file contains all configured Hide Files profiles (more on those later).
+When choosing the first option, all configuration will be save in the VSCode config for the current workspace (.vscode/settings.json).

 ### Global setup

-Clicking *Setup Hide Files Globally*: This sets Hide Files up for global use (global meaning across all projects/workspaces on your current machine).
+Clicking _Setup Hide Files Globally_: This sets Hide Files up for global use (global meaning across all projects/workspaces on your current machine).
 This can be useful if you mostly use one technology.
 If you, for example, primarily use NextJS, it might make sense to create a few global Hide Files profiles for NextJS so you don't have to repeatedly add all unnecesary files for each individual Hide Files configuration in your NextJS workspaces.

 If you choose a global setup, the Hide Files config is stored in the VSCode Settings JSON.
 To acces it use the command `Preferences: Open Settings (JSON)` (Windows/Linux: _Ctrl + Shift + P_, MacOS: _⇧ + ⌘ + P_)